Skip to main content

 • This DPA applies to self-serve customers using Picflow.

-• Customers generally control the personal data they upload or collect in Projects.
+• Customers generally control the personal data they upload or collect.

 • Picflow processes some data through vetted Subprocessors.